bettersg/call-home-site/src/pages/faqs.md

           are looking to support more countries if demand increases.
       - type: grid_item
         title: What will the funds be used for?
-        content: 98.5% of donations will go to fund the calling costs for migrant workers.
-The remaining 1.5% goes to Give.asia to cover credit card admin processing fees.
+        content: Over 90% of donations will go to fund the calling costs for migrant workers.
+About 1.5% goes to Give.asia to cover credit card admin processing fees.
       - type: grid_item
         title: Why donate to Call Home?
 Why not sponsor calling cards directly?
         content: >-